Techniques to Alter Paper or Cardstock

 Carefully look at the design and think about where you could add highlights.
 Start simple at first.
 Add a few highlights.
 Remember to add and let dry before working with another media.
 Glitter glue comes in name brands like Stickles or you can use clear glue and add very fine glitter and make your own.

 Glitter pens are great to have in your stash.
-Look for pens like Spectrum Noir Metallics which is a personal favorite, There are also Wink Of Stella pens which come in colors.
+Look for pens like which is a personal favorite.
+I keep several sets in my craft room.
+The brush tip on the marker is so fine that you can add glitter to the tiniest spaces.
+You could also use Wink Of Stella pens, which come in different colors.
+Spectrum Noir Metallics

 Neuvo Drops are more opaque than glitter glue.
 They come in a huge range of colors.
 I like to use them as drops on flowers and to outline.